The Bank (Recovery and Resolution) (Jersey) Law 2017 (the Law), has yet to be passed by the States of Jersey.

 What is it?

-The Law provides a new bank resolution regime reflecting the international legislation implemented in response to the financial crisis of 2008 and 2009, namely the EU Bank Recovery and Resolution Directive (2014/59) and the UK's Banking Act 2009 (as amended).
+The Law will provide a new bank resolution regime reflecting the international legislation implemented in response to the financial crisis of 2008 and 2009, namely the EU Bank Recovery and Resolution Directive (2014/59) and the UK's Banking Act 2009 (as amended).

 The Law aims to ensure the continuity of critical banking functions to preserve financial stability and to protect public funds by mitigating the use of public finances to support failing banks.
 Its principal objectives are: